tytydraco/yessleep/out/If_You_Lose_Count_It_Takes_the_Difference.md

 I closed my eyes—just for a second, just to rest them—

-*Tap.*
+\*Tap.\*

 Eyes open.
 Nothing.

 Eyes closed.

-*Tap.
-Tap.*
+\*Tap.
+Tap.\*

 I understood then.
 It knew when I was watching.
 It only moved, only acted, when my attention lapsed.
 When I wasn't looking.

 Or maybe—and this thought came slower, colder—it wasn't about seeing at all.
-Maybe it could tell when I stopped *counting*.
+Maybe it could tell when I stopped counting.
 When my mind drifted.
 When I lost track.

 I counted the shelters again.
 Seven.
 Counted the students, checking each sleeping form.
 Seven.